A network operations center (“NOC”) provides a central location for enterprise IT.

 How Does a NOC Team Monitor and Evaluate Performance?

-A NOC team often uses dashboards that provide fast, seamless access to data and insights.
+A network operations center team often uses dashboards that provide fast, seamless access to data and insights.
 NOC dashboard examples include:

 - Incident Management: Offers insights into active incidents